TannerBurns/inkling/README.md

 ## 📅 Google Calendar Integration

 Inkling can sync with your Google Calendar to display events alongside your local calendar entries.
-This is optional and requires a one-time setup.
+This is optional and requires a one-time setup of your own Google Cloud project (takes ~5 minutes).

 ### Setting Up Google Calendar Sync

-#### Option 1: Use Pre-configured Credentials (Recommended)

-If you're using an official Inkling release, Google Calendar sync works out of the box:

-1. Open **Settings** → **Google**
-2. Click **"Sign in with Google"**
-3. Authorize Inkling in your browser
-4. Your calendar events will sync automatically

-#### Option 2: Set Up Your Own Google Cloud Project (For Developers)

-If you're building from source or want to use your own credentials:

 1. **Create a Google Cloud Project**
    - Go to [Google Cloud Console](https://console.cloud.google.com/)